 There are many advantages and challenges involved in integrating your ecommerce website with a product feed, especially if the product feed is going to an external marketplace.
 The benefits, however, are numerous and include:

 A properly integrated product feed system can be a great asset to your business and can potentially help your business expand and are definitely worth considering.
-If you need any further information or advice on product feed systems, don’t hesitate to contact a member of the Rapid Web team.
+If you need any further information or advice on product feed systems, don’t hesitate to contact a member of the Rapid Web Services team.